Unmasking the web

 The Indian Supreme Court has taken suo motu note of the circulation in the public domain of rape and gang rape videos, in Prajwala v.
 Union of India (2015).
 This verdict, which is awaited, is likely to clarify the roles and responsibilities of private and public agencies with respect to such cases.

-- Freedom from fear – women & repression
+a.
+Freedom from fear – women & repression

 Freedom defies definition.
 It ranges from fundamental freedoms, recognized under international covenants and national constitutions.
 It encompasses both the physical and mental exercise of choice, be it to speak freely, act, think or do what one wants.